Pushing the limits of one-dimensional NMR spectroscopy for automated structure elucidation using artificial intelligence: Results and discussion

-The \textsuperscript{1}H NMR spectrum, the Fourier-transformed free induction decay as typically obtained from the spectrometer, is first encoded through a convolutional neural network and its latent representation is combined with a binned representation of the \textsuperscript{13}C NMR spectrum peak frequencies (SI Section~1).
-This combined representation is then passed to an encoder-only substructure network, which generates the substructure prediction, and an encoder-decoder network, which generates the structure prediction (Figure~\ref{fig:overview}(A)).
-We choose this architecture because unlike the SMILES strings which are generated one token at a time (i.e., autoregressively), the substructure probabilities from the spectrum are predicted all at once, meaning an encoder alone is sufficient for capturing the long-range correlations between spectral features that informs this output.
+The \textsuperscript{1}H NMR spectrum, the Fourier-transformed free induction decay as typically obtained from the spectrometer, is first encoded through a convolutional neural network and this latent representation is combined with an embedded representation of the \textsuperscript{13}C NMR spectrum chemical shifts (SI Section~S1).
+This combined representation is then passed to a transformer encoder-only substructure network, which generates the substructure prediction, and a transformer encoder-decoder network, which generates the structure prediction (Figure~\ref{fig:overview}(A)).
+For the substructure elucidation branch in our multitask network, we use a four-layer transformer encoder network that generates a hidden representation from the combined spectrum representation through the repeated application of multithead self-attention and feed-forward layers before passing this hidden representation to a sequence pooling layer\cite{hassani_escaping_2022} to generate the final substructure probabilities.
+For the structure prediction branch, we use an eight-layer encoder-decoder transformer network that first maps the combined spectrum representation to a hidden memory state and then uses this memory in the decoder to generate a final hidden representation.
+A linear projection applied to this hidden state then generates a probability distribution over our vocabulary of tokens, which we sample one at a time to generate the SMILES string prediction.
+We choose this multitask architecture because, unlike the SMILES strings, which are generated one token at a time (i.e., autoregressively), the substructure probabilities from the spectrum are predicted all at once, meaning an encoder network using multithead self-attention is sufficient for capturing the long-range correlations between spectral features that inform this output.
+For a more detailed description of the different components of our network, see SI Section~S1.

 We first demonstrate the effectiveness of the pretraining procedure on the substructure-to-structure task before showcasing the overall performance of our multitask framework on the spectrum-to-structure and spectrum-to-substructure tasks.
+These two tasks produce two complementary outputs that a user might want to learn about their analyte from its NMR spectra: the structure of the molecule, which contains the formula and connectivity information, and the substructures of the molecule, which can provide useful insights in cases where the full structure prediction does not succeed.
+Additionally, combining both tasks within one model leads to higher computational efficiency given that we only need to optimize one model as opposed to two separate models.